/ tool-comparisons / PostgreSQL vs SQLite for Solo Developers

 Write-ahead logging (WAL mode).
 SQLite's WAL mode improves concurrent performance significantly, allowing reads during writes.
 It makes SQLite viable for many web applications that would otherwise need PostgreSQL.
 But it doesn't eliminate the single-writer limitation.
 High-write-throughput applications still need Postgres.

 Feature set.
 PostgreSQL has JSONB, full-text search, materialized views, stored procedures, triggers, custom types, and extensions.
-SQLite supports basic SQL, JSON functions (since 3.38), and FTS5 for full-text search.
+SQLite supports basic SQL, built-in JSON functions, and FTS5 for full-text search.
+As of SQLite 3.53.1 (May 2026) the JSON functions are core, not an optional compile flag.
 Postgres is more feature-rich, but SQLite covers the needs of most small to medium applications.

 The edge revolution.
 SQLite at the edge is a real trend in 2026.
 Turso, LiteFS, and Litestream let you replicate SQLite across global edge nodes.
 Your database lives close to your users.
 This is something PostgreSQL can't do without complex multi-region setups.
 For globally distributed read-heavy applications, SQLite at the edge is a compelling architecture.